This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Gin: This is the base spirit.
-We went with Castle & Key Distillery’s Roots of Ruin Gin because it’s a smooth gin with notes of lemon verbena, ginger, citrus, chamomile, angelica, rosemary, and juniper.
+Gin: This is a type of gin made with juniper berries, botanicals, and alcohol.
+We used Castle & Key Distillery Roots of Ruin Gin because it has a smooth juniper flavor with notes of lemon verbena, ginger, citrus, chamomile, angelica, and rosemary.
+For a mocktail version of this drink, try MONDAY Zero Alcohol Gin in place of the gin.

 Tasting Notes

-Our Opinion of This Cocktail Recipe: We both thought the the Maiden’s Prayer was really tasty.
+Our Opinion of This Cocktail Recipe: We both thought the Maiden’s Prayer was really tasty.
 We’re partial to lemon drinks anyway, but the spirits in this one were balanced well by the citrus.
-Apparently it tastes best when you use Meyer lemons, but we didn’t have any and would use those if we made it again to see for ourselves.
+The Meyer lemon also gave the recipe a much sweeter, lighter flavor than its conventional counterpart, so it’s worth making it with those if you have them on hand.

 Recipe